learn-co-students/node-install-lab-g-416/README.md

 Note: please be sure and be comfortable with what `chown` command does before running it.

-And then proceed to a normal installation:
+And then proceed to a normal installation of Node v5.1.0:

 ```
 $ mkdir node-install
-$ curl http://nodejs.org/dist/node-v0.4.3.tar.gz | tar -xzf - -C node-install
+$ curl https://nodejs.org/dist/v5.1.0/node-v5.1.0.tar.gz | tar -xzf - -C node-install
 $ cd node-install/*
 $ ./configure
 $ make install